 In response to Student Conduct Code violations, the initial determination of eligibility for a Restorative Justice process will be left to the discretion of OSCCR and OSCCR reserves the right to terminate the process at any time.
 OSCCR may opt to postpone initiation of the conduct process in matters deemed potentially appropriate for a Restorative Justice Process.

 The Restorative Justice Network of Catholic Campuses (RJNCC) is a network of committed restorative justice scholars and practitioners based out of the University of San Diego Center for Restorative Justice.
 The RJNCC encourages Catholic campuses to articulate and cultivate restorative principles and to assist each other in strengthening interest, commitment, and implementation of restorative practices on their campuses.

 LMU is proud to participate in the Network and LMU's Schoene Mahmood serves as a member of the RJNCC Planning Team.

-To request assistance with a conflict, please contact OSCCR at (310) 338-1821 or email@example.com and a member of our team will follow up with you.
-Facilitators are also available to support campus partners and student groups by facilitating training sessions and presentations by request.
+To request assistance with a conflict or request trainings and presentations for your organization/department, please submit the Restorative Options Request form https://leo.lmu.edu/submitter/form/start/434784.
+You may also contact OSCCR at (310) 338-1821 or email@example.com and a member of our team will follow up with you.

 Conflict Resolution is not appropriate for emergency or crisis situations.
 If you are concerned for your own or another's safety, please contact the Department of Public Safety at (310) 338-2893.